rubyonjets/jets/docs/_docs/jets-call.md

 ## Local Function

-The `jets call` command supports a local testing with the `--local` option.
+The `jets call` command supports a local testing mode with the `--local` option.
 This allows you to test locally before deploying.
 Here's an example:

     jets call posts-controller-index '{"test":1}' --local